 Oxilofrine in Supplements

-In April 2016, researchers from NSF International, Harvard Medical School, the National Center for Natural Products Research (NCNPR) at the University of Mississippi and the National Institute for Public Health and the Environment in the Netherlands (RIVM) found the unapproved pharmaceutical stimulant oxilofrine in 14 over-the-counter dietary supplement products.
+In April 2016, researchers from NSF, Harvard Medical School, the National Center for Natural Products Research (NCNPR) at the University of Mississippi and the National Institute for Public Health and the Environment in the Netherlands (RIVM) found the unapproved pharmaceutical stimulant oxilofrine in 14 over-the-counter dietary supplement products.
 The research, published in Drug Testing and Analysis, described the public health implications of this disguised ingredient.

-This is the fourth time in three years that the NSF International research team has found unapproved stimulants disguised as botanical ingredients in supplements.
+This is the fourth time in three years that the NSF research team has found unapproved stimulants disguised as botanical ingredients in supplements.
 Oxilofrine was found in 14 supplements which are used as either dieting aides or pre-workout supplements.
-As a public health organization, NSF International warns consumers about the potential dangers of these supplements.
+As a public health organization, NSF warns consumers about the potential dangers of these supplements.

 Adolescents who use these products might be placing themselves at risk of serious harm.
 In countries where oxilofrine is prescribed by doctors, the usual amount of the drug for adolescents is 24 mg or less.
 Our research found oxilofrine in supplements at more than three times the usual pediatric dose.
 Combined with physical activity and other stimulants commonly found in supplements, the consequences could be catastrophic.